You have SUPPORT

 A hollow plastic tube is inserted into the uterus through the cervix and attached to a suction machine.
 The suction tears the fetus into small parts, which are sucked through the tube into a collection bottle.
 Often a sharp loop-shaped knife called a curette is then inserted into the uterus to loosen any remaining tissue so that it can be suctioned out.
 When the suctioning is finished, the abortionist must examine the fetal parts and tissue to see if the abortion is complete.

 Statistics are not clear on how many D&E abortions occur in Canada each year.
-In 2004, the most recent year for which abortion statistics have been released, at least 11% of abortions in Canada occurred after 13 weeks’ gestation.
+At least 11% of abortions in Canada occurred after 13 weeks’ gestation.
+In the U.S., the majority of abortions that occur after 13 weeks are performed using a variation of this method.

 D&E abortion refers to an abortion done using forceps to dismember and extract the fetus instead of, or together with, suction.
 In reality, a combination of methods is generally used in abortion after 13 weeks.
 As the fetus grows larger and its bones become harder, the fetus becomes more difficult to extract.
 The cervix must be opened wider, and the head of the fetus is large and must be crushed before it can be removed.
 Bone fragments are sharp and must be carefully removed to avoid damage to the uterus and cervix.
 The fetal parts removed must be identified to make sure the abortion is complete and no parts are left in the uterus.
 Suction is used for a final clean out of any bits of fetal or placental tissue that may remain.